AntonTheDev/JSONModelKit/README.md

 ##Introduction

-JSONModelKit is an an extremely lightweight mapping framework that follows an API-first approach to stream line development.
-JSONModelKit differs by taking an API-first approach by mapping against the response up front, then generatting the model objects based on model mapping definition.
+JSONModelKit is an an extremely lightweight mapping framework that follows an API-Driven approach to stream line development.
+JSONModelKit differs from other frameworks by taking an API-first approach and mapping against the response up front, then generatting the model objects based on the definition, so there is one point of update anytime the API changes.

 By providing a single point of configuration, and driving the model definition against an API reponse, it makes it very easy to keep your model in sync with an API and streamline development.

 ##Features